routup/docs/src/guide/middleware.md

 # Middlewares

-A middleware is a [handler](./handler.md) which does not finally process the request.
+A middleware is usually a [handler](./handler.md) that does not finalize the request.
-Instead, it calls the `next()` callback function, to execute the next handler in the chain.
+Instead, it calls the `next()` callback function or returns a value that resolves to **undefined** to execute the next handler in the chain.

 ::: warning **Note**